 Straight from the horse’s mouth.

-We were thrilled to host two “educational” Simply Africa cocktail parties recently and we learned so much from those who attended.
+We were thrilled to host two “educational” Simply Africa cocktail parties recently and we learned so much from those who attended – and created a Luxury Safari Travel Guide.
 We covered a lot of ground during these evenings and the interactions between myself, our partner at AndBeyond as well as our guests, brought out many of the questions on people’s minds.
-No surprise, really, since we are talking about a continent as big as the US, China, India and the whole of Eastern Europe combined and activities ranging from safaris to gorilla trekking to hot air ballooning to great white shark experiences – and everything in between!
+No surprise, really, since we are talking about a continent as big as the US, China, India, and the whole of Eastern Europe combined and activities ranging from safaris to gorilla trekking to hot air ballooning to great white shark experiences – and everything in between!

-We’ve captured the key points from the presentation as well as your questions and put them all in one place for your reference.
+We’ve captured the key points from the presentation as well as your questions and put them all in one place for your reference and create a complete Luxury Safari Travel Guide.
 We hope you enjoy reading our takeaways!
-At the end of the takeaway section, please read on to learn about how we can help you plan an extraordinary African travel experience.
+At the end of the takeaway section of our Luxury Safari Travel Guide, please read on to learn about how we can help you plan an extraordinary African travel experience.

 Simply Africa….
 Takeaways